-The procedure is usually done in an outpatient setting under local anaesthesia or conscious sedation.
-A tiny needle is used to puncture the skin in the proximal forearm.
-Using ultrasound and fluoroscopic guidance, 2 thin, flexible, specially designed catheters (one arterial and the other venous) are then advanced and positioned by guidewires in the chosen forearm vessels (the radial, ulnar, or brachial artery and adjacent vein).
-The catheters are aligned close to each other (sometimes using inbuilt magnets).
+This procedure can be done using different systems, and is usually done in a day-case facility under local anaesthesia, with or without conscious sedation.
+Using ultrasound or fluoroscopic guidance, 2 small needles are inserted into an artery and a vein in the proximal forearm, that is, the radial, ulnar or brachial artery and adjacent vein.
+Thin, flexible, specially designed catheters are then advanced and positioned by guidewires in the chosen vessels.
+The catheters are aligned close to each other (using inbuilt magnets or mechanically, depending on the system).
 The arterial and venous walls are then fused side to side using heat and pressure, or a small burst of radiofrequency energy released from the catheters.
 This creates an AVF between the target vessels.
 The catheters are then removed.
 High-flow arterial blood passes through the vein and, with time, arterialises.
 This allows needles to be inserted into the vein to provide vascular access during haemodialysis.